AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/basic-terms.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Trigger</p> </td>
    <td> <p>A module that allows you to grab bundles that were added or updated since the last run of a scenario.
 There are 2 types of triggers: polling and instant (webhooks).
-For more information, see <a href="../../workfront-fusion/webhooks/instant-triggers-webhooks.md" class="MCXref xref">Instant triggers (webhooks)</a>.</p> </td>
+For more information, see <a href="../../workfront-fusion/webhooks/instant-triggers-webhooks.md" class="MCXref xref">Instant triggers (webhooks) in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Webhook</p> </td>
    <td> <p>A special type of trigger that allows you to run a scenario immediately after a new bundle is available.
-For more information, see <a href="../../workfront-fusion/webhooks/instant-triggers-webhooks.md" class="MCXref xref">Instant triggers (webhooks)</a>.</p> </td>
+For more information, see <a href="../../workfront-fusion/webhooks/instant-triggers-webhooks.md" class="MCXref xref">Instant triggers (webhooks) in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
  </tbody>
 </table>